 Business Technology A.A.S.
-Associate of Applied Science

 The Associate of Applied Science (A.A.S.) degree is ordinarily considered a terminal degree and is intended to prepare students for immediate employment, usually in a technical or occupational field.
 Students choosing an A.A.S. in Business may transfer their A.A.S. degree toward a Bachelor of Applied Science degree in Business through other Montana higher education institutions.